-People who file bankruptcy are often surprised by how quickly they’ll start getting credit card offers in the mail again.
+People who file bankruptcy are often surprised by how quickly they start getting credit card offers in the mail again.
 Offers for unsecured or secured credit cards (which require a deposit to the bank) with a low limit can arrive within a month of the debt discharge.
 Some of these cards are unsecured.
 Some are even offered to people by the same credit card company that was listed on the bankruptcy.

 After we help you through the bankruptcy process, we make sure you know to do the things you need to do to get good credit in three years.
-We also follow up with the credit bureaus after your bankruptcy is over to make sure your credit reports are right.
+We also follow up with the credit bureaus after your bankruptcy is over to make sure your credit reports are correct.

 It is necessary to check your credit report after bankruptcy because major credit card companies try to leave bad marks on your credit report.
 They hope that these bad marks will cause trouble for people who filed bankruptcy, and they hope that consumers will pay the bankrupt debt to remove it.
 About 50% of our clients have this problem.